-In the UK it is allowed to deduct the amount of bribes from the amount of income subjected to tax provided that the purpose of such payments was related to the interests of production.
+In the UK it is allowed to deduct the amount of bribes from the amount of income that is taxable provided that the purpose of such payments was related to the interests of production.
 However, the tax office has the right to demand to give the name and address of the recipient of such payments.

-The most stringent legislation regarding receiving bribes and turning those into "dirty" money are in the United States.
+The most stringent legislation regarding giving and receiving bribes and turning those into "dirty" money are in the United States.
 Although here as in the UK the bribes are allowed to be included in production costs but with the obligatory indication of beneficiaries this procedure is limited by a number of prohibitions including: bribery to all state and municipal officials as well as to employees of public organizations both in the U.S. and beyond is criminally punishable.
-In general despite the prohibitions and restrictions sums paid in all countries in the form of bribes form a huge mass of "dirty" money most of which pass the laundering procedure in different forms.
+In general despite the prohibitions and restrictions sums, which are paid in all countries in the form of bribes, form a huge mass of "dirty" money most of which pass the laundering procedure in different forms.

 14.1.2.
-The organization of money laundering procedure: stages and methods
+What is the importance of the organization of money laundering procedure?